harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/sto-overview.md

 </details>

 To see all target baselines in the project, go to **Security Tests** > **Test Targets**.
-To see detected issues in a non-baseline target, such as a feature or developer branch, go to the build results for that target and click **Security Tests**.
+To see detected issues in a non-baseline variant, such as a feature or developer branch, go to a pipeline execution where the variant was scanned and then go to [**Security Tests**](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results).

 <figure>